 A march of 'pacifist' demonstrators is itself a violent event which upsets the order of exploitation.
 It is a demonstration of strength, a show of force.
 It does not differ from the 'violent' demonstration, at least in the choice of objective.
-From the strategic and revolutionary point of view, the idea of a violent demonstration capable of winning and holding a military victory is unthinkable today.
-In so saying, we do not mean that we should refuse revolutionary violence.
-We only mean we must be clear so as to avoid sanctifying the machine gun on the one hand or becoming the policeman of the situation on the other.
+From the strategic and revolutionary point of view, the idea of a violent demonstration capable of winning and holding a military vicallow for the creative employment of those means by the worker.
+The activity of production is distorted and produces the phenomenon of alienation: production escapes the worker.
+His work is well and truly forced labour.